-Do you notice how puncture of your bicycle is repaired by the shop keeper?
-He ensures the punctured surfaces are clean, dry and free of dust, and roughens the area around the hole using a metal scraper.
-He takes an appropriate patch of tyre-tube and applies a suitable adhesive to both the roughened area and to the underside of the patch, apply firm pressure and allows drying completely.
+area around the hole using a metal scraper. concenerations given model and a squantity of elements absorbed by certain common and applies a suitable adhesive to both the roughened area and to the underside of the patch, apply firm pressure and allows drying completely.
 Why does he apply pressure?
 This increases the adhesive capacity at both the surfaces and ensures proper binding.